software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Create a controller class `CategoryRestController` that has a method `getCategories`.
 This method should return _all the categories_ in path `/api/categories` in JSON format.
 You should be able to see the list of categories when opening <http://localhost:8080/api/categories> in a web browser.
 The categories should be listed in an alphabetical order by the category name as specified in the fourth user story.
 >
-> Omit the category's reading recommendations from the JSON output by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the `@OneToMany` attribute in the entity class.
 >
 > Create an issue for this task and add it to the Sprint 2 Backlog project.
 This task is related to the sixth user story.